rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 | 4       | Device names incorporate the MAC address.
 Red Hat Enterprise Linux does not use this scheme by default, but administrators can optionally use it. | enx525400d5e0fb |
 | 5       | The traditional unpredictable kernel naming scheme.
 If `udev` cannot apply any of the other schemes, the device manager uses this scheme. | eth0 |

-`udev` device Manager names the prefix of the Nic based on the type of interface:
+`udev` device Manager names the prefix of the NIC based on the type of interface:

 * **en** for Ethernet.
 * **wl** for wireless LAN (WLAN).